 Provisional exemptions from physical sanitary and phytosanitary (SPS) border controls are currently in place.

-For imports from the Faroe Islands to the UK, British authorities have confirmed that Faroese imports that are fully harmonised with EU SPS standards and are currently able to be exported to the EU will be eligible for the UK’s phased import arrangements from 1 January 2021 to 1 January 2022.
-This means that Faroese imports of fishery products can continue to be imported into the UK without additional health certification or notification until 1 October 2021, when pre-notification and health certification will be required.
+For imports from the Faroe Islands to the UK, British authorities have confirmed that Faroese imports that are fully harmonised with EU SPS standards and are currently able to be exported to the EU will be eligible for the UK’s phased import arrangements.

-For imports from the UK to the Faroe Islands, the regulations providing for veterinary controls of animal products imported to the Faroe Islands were amended on 22 December 2020 to include an exemption for physical checks on food from the UK originating from terrestrial animals.
-This provision applies until 30 June 2021.
-A similar amendment will likely also be made to regulations for veterinary control of feed for terrestrial animals imported from the UK, also to apply until 30 June 2021.
+For imports from the UK to the Faroe Islands, the regulations providing for veterinary controls of animal products imported to the Faroe Islands have been amended to include a provisional exemption for physical checks on food from the UK originating from terrestrial animals, as well as feed from terrestrial animals.

 Notwithstanding these provisional exemptions from physical border controls, all imports of animals and animal products to the Faroe Islands from the UK should be notified in advance to the Faroese Food and Veterinary Authority and should be accompanied by a health certificate.
 Import to the Faroe Islands of feed for aquaculture and live aquatic animals will follow regulations similar to EU regulations.